Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

   of those keys change prior EXEC of that transaction, the entire transaction will be canceled.

+- Non-existent key can be watched.
+If it's added after WATCH before EXEC, the transaction will be canneled.

 - WATCH makes EXEC conditional: perform the transaction only if none of the WATCHed keys were modified.